Not having an investment plan.

-If you're using an adviser, you can control somewhat what your adviser fees are, either by negotiating with your adviser, or looking at a number of different advisers and comparing adviser-to-adviser.
+If you're using an adviser, you can control somewhat what your advisor fees are, either by negotiating with your adviser, or looking at a number of different advisers and comparing adviser-to-adviser.
 Then tax is another aspect of this.
 Let's briefly touch on each one of these things.

 At asset allocation, you can control what is the appropriate amount of risk that you should be taking in your portfolio, and then don't take risk beyond that.

 You're exposing yourself to risk that you don't need to potentially be taking.
 It's maybe risk you want to be taking and knowing what that difference is between want and need.

 The next thing that we just mentioned was that investment selection.
 Again, are you using index funds to get exposure in your portfolio, which generally are low cost, compared to active mutual funds?
 Also, they're intended to capture a certain segment of the market, or the market, or an asset class.